 |The sheet is best viewed on a desktop in the native Google Docs viewer.
 Click here to view|

-While it isn’t foolproof, we can use this data to predict which routes are and are not likely to go on sale.
+While it isn’t foolproof, we can use this data to observe certain trends about Spontaneous Escapes, including which routes are and are not likely to go on sale.

 Here’s what I’ve observed.